Michael Carter Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- The Buccaneers give up 87.5 yards per game on the ground, the NFL's third-ranked rush defense.
+- Carter will go up against a Buccaneers squad that allows 87.5 rushing yards per game and is the NFL's third-ranked rush defense.

-- This season the Buccaneers are ranked fourth in the NFL in rushing touchdowns allowed (nine).
+- This year the Buccaneers are ranked fourth in the league in rushing touchdowns allowed (nine).

 Recent Performances

-- In last week's matchup with the Jaguars, Carter picked up 118 yards on 16 carries (averaging 7.4 yards per carry).
+- Carter put together a 118-yard rushing performance in last week's matchup with the Jaguars, carrying the ball 16 times (averaging 7.4 yards per carry).

 Carter's New York Teammates